 Computer programs are useful because they allow a problem to be solved repeatedly.
 Sometimes that means running the program today, then next week, then next month, then next year.
 Sometimes that means allowing the user to cause repetition by clicking on a button.
 This assignment addresses the capability of having the computer repeat instructions for solving a problem or (more often) for solving a part of a problem automatically.
 Knowing what to repeat and how to control the repetition are the main ideas we need to address.

-This assignment involves pieces of several problems we have worked on in the past—flashcards, dice games, and text analysis.
+This assignment involves pieces of several problems we have worked on in the past—flashcards and the pizza ordering app.
+It also includes a new piece—text analysis.
 All the problems will involve looping constructs (

 For ... or

 Do While ....
 Some will ask you to do at least two versions of looping—a counting loop and an indefinite loop.

 I encourage you to work with a partner, either using pair programming (one person types and one person watches for mistakes and swap roles every 30 minutes or so) or working side by side on separate computers.
 This way each person interacts with the code on each item—the only way to learn the material.

 I have prepared a Visual Basic Project you can use to develop and test your code.
 It is available in the notes directory.
 I suggest you rename the folder with your initials after you download and unzip it, then give it your own name, e.g.,